web-servers/jws-operator/README.md

 __Adding Support for Kubernetes Clusters__

 This Operator prototype is currently using some Openshift specific resources such as DeploymentConfigs, Routes, and ImageStreams.
 In order to run on Kubernetes Clusters, equivalent resources available on Kubernetes have to be implemented.

-## Difficulty Evaluation
-I think the real difficulty of Operator development is that it needs a deep understanding of how both Kubernetes and Openshift works along with being aware of their respective stock resources/controllers and how they interact with each other.
-Otherwise, working with the operator-sdk is both simple and efficient.
-It takes a minute to get used to Golang but it probably won't scare off anyone familiar with structures and pointers.